 Divorcing or separating parents may not be in love with each other anymore, but they both love their children deeply.
 Often, each parent believes that they are the better choice to have the primary care of the child.
 However, going to court frequently can be costly, complicated, and time-consuming.
 Many parents choose to use mediation and arbitration as a way to negotiate their parenting issues while keeping the details out of the public eye.

-The experienced Scottsdale family lawyers at Scottsdale Family Law are ready to fight to ensure that your children’s best interests are looked after.
+The experienced family lawyers at Scottsdale Family Law are ready to fight to ensure that your children’s best interests are looked after.
 We have over 60 years of combined experience with Arizona Child Custody cases.
 Just give us a call at 602-279-1900 to schedule an appointment.

 You may not need to go to court in order to resolve your child custody issues.
-Other options are available, such as mediation and arbitration.
+Other options are available, such as mediation or arbitration.
 The purpose of both mediation and arbitration is the same: to resolve disputes and reach a settlement.
 The difference between the two is in how that is accomplished.